izak/Products.CMFNotification/Products/CMFNotification/README.txt

 Dependencies
 ============

-This version of CMFNotification has the following dependencies:
+This version of CMFNotification runs on Plone 4.

-- Zope 2.10.x ;

-- Plone 3.x.

 Despite the name, this product may not work in a pure CMF portal.
 Minor changes may be needed.
 I thought about having an